 How many Sankranti in a year?

-Sankranti means the day when the Sun moves from one constellation to another.
-In a year sun travels through the 12 zodiac constellations, and hence, there are twelve Sankrantis.
+Sankranti refers to the day when the Sun moves from one zodiac constellation to another.
+Over the course of a year, the Sun passes through all twelve zodiac signs, and therefore, there are twelve Sankrantis in a year.

 What are the other names of Makar Sankranti?